Skip to content

 Essential Questions To Ask in Employee Benefits Surveys

-As administrators draft and develop surveys, it’s crucial to craft each question to focus on key aspects of the benefits program.
+When drafting and developing a benefits survey, it’s crucial to craft each question to focus on key aspects of the benefits program.

 To gain insight into sentiments around individual benefits, here are 10 questions to consider:

-1. “How would you rate [insert a specific benefit] in terms of value and importance to you?”
+1. “How would you rate [specific benefit] in terms of value and importance to you?”

 2. “Are you (and other family members) currently enrolled in the healthcare coverage plan?”